Blurpledance/social-gaze/README.md

 Stimuli are computer generated floating head models (video type = .avi).

-- 64 unique stimuli.
+- 192 unique stimuli
-- 8 unique identies.
+- 8 unique identities

 Identity race is a 50/50 split between black and white.

-- Black = f6, f8, m7, m8
-- White = f1, f2, m1, m4
+- White = 1, 2, 3, 4
+- Black = 5, 6, 7, 8

-Identitfy sex is a 50/50 split between male and female.
+Identity sex is a 50/50 split between male and female.

-- Females = f1, f2, f6, f8
+- Females = f
-- Males = m1, m4, m7, m8
+- Males = m

-8 varaiations per identity.
-Each variation a combination of 6 dichotomous features (Eye Contact, direction,speed)
+8 variations per identity.
+Each variation a combination of 6 dichotomous features (Eye Contact, direction, speed)

-- Eye contact stimuli (labeled EC)
-- No eye contact stimuli (labeled NC)
+- Gaze = Eye contact or No eye contact (labeled EC or NC)
 - Direction =  The direction the stimuli turn from (labeled Left or Right)
 - Speed =  How speed at which the stimuli turn to center (fast = 2) (slow = 3)

-Example label for a stimuli using identity m1 that is fast, makes eye contact, and turns from the right : m1_EC_right_3
+Example label for a stimuli using identity m_1 that is fast, makes eye contact, and turns from the right : m_1_EC_right_3

 ## Trials

-Faces are divied into two blocks (majority eye contact, and majority no eye contact)
+Faces are divided into two blocks (majority eye contact, and majority no eye contact)

 - Each block contains 48 stimuli (a total of 96 are viewed)
 - 67% of the stimuli in the majority eye contact block make eye contact (EC).